-Earning your Master of Public Administration, also known as an MPA degree, is much easier when you take advantage of some of the public administration scholarships out there.
+Earning your Master of Public Administration, also known as an MPA degree, is much easier when you take advantage of some of the best MPA scholarships out there.
 These scholarships come from nonprofit organizations, private companies and a host of other groups that want to help students pay for their graduate expenses without facing a lot of student loans later.
 You can even use these scholarships in combination with assistant programs and financial aid options available through your grad school.

 Public Employee Retirement Research and Administration Scholarship